Discovering Aikido: Principles for Practical Learning

 Home

-I have practised Aikido and related arts for almost thirty years.
+I have practised Aikido and related arts for forty plus years (as of 2021).
 Unfortunately, or perhaps fortunately, there is no single definitive lineage.
 Unfortunate, in the sense that I wish I could have found the perfect master and had an easier time of it.
 Fortunate, in the sense that variety adds spice to life and forces the mind to discern order from an otherwise classical mess.
 For a long time, alongside Aikido, I practiced Judo, Jujutsu, and Wing Chun.
-In my first decade of training I gained black belts in six different arts.
+In my first decade of training I gained black belts in various arts.
 The second decade was spent consolidating what I had learned and I also got hooked on the search for the elusive aiki.
 It is fair to say that my Aikido has a 'jutsu-bent' but for the main part, I call what I do Aikido.
-I still practice Wing Chun by myself and also coach high school wrestling.
+I still practice Wing Chun by myself.

 My martial journey started in the U.K. where all I earned was spent training almost everyday for over ten years in various arts.
-This was a time spent chasing-the-grade and culminated in several extended trips to Japan totalling three years.
-By 1991, I held black belts in six arts.
-Since then, due to getting a life - study / work / family - the grade-oriented focus has vanished.
-Instead, the journey has become more of a search to make better sense of what has been learned.
+This was a time spent chasing-the-grade and culminated in several extended trips to Japan totalling three years and by 1991, I held black belts in six arts.
+Since then, due to getting a life - study / work / family - the grade-oriented focus vanished.
+Instead, the journey became more of a search to make better sense of what had been learned.
 To be honest, I was never completely sure that I was learning anything useful.
 The only measure is comparison with others - in some respects I fared well, in others, not so well.

 Arriving in the Republic of Korea (the South) in 1994, I found no Japanese arts at all and a Korean psyche dead-set against such.
 This forced a major rethink and the result was a new discipline of regimented self-training that continues to the present.
-After a spate of teaching ex-pats here and there, in 1996 I discovered what is now called the Korean Aikido Federation - they had a few dojos but their previous experience was Hapkido and Muai Thai - and it showed.
-I was immediately invited to be an instructor and have been with them ever since.
-What with study, work, and family it has been impossible to maintain my previous youthfull zeal to search elsewhere.
-Thus, now, the search is from within.
+After a spate of teaching ex-pats here and there, in 1996 I discovered what is now called the Korean Aikido Federation - they had a few dojos but their previous experience was Hapkido and Muai Thai.
+I was invited to be an instructor and was with them for ten years.
+It was a fantastic experience and it helped set me on my search-for-aiki journey.
+I returned to Japan for a year in 2012 and Korea for two years in 2014.
+I discovered that the Korean Aikido Federation members have improved tremendously.
+Especially of note, they study Katori Shinto Ryu and some members have gained teaching certs.

-In 2000 Korea officially opened itself up to Japanese culture and one result has been a slight increase of interest in Japanese martial arts.
-One thing that attracted Korean attention almost immediately was the notion of aiki - something that I had never really thought too much about.
-Not easy to explain, but, since all good Aikido is aiki, I made concerted attempts to make sure my Korean students had lots of useful exercises to practice.
+In 2000 Korea officially opened itself up to Japanese culture and one result was a slight increase of interest in Japanese martial arts.
+One thing that attracted Korean attention at that time was the notion of aiki - something that one always has in the back of the mind but never really does much about.
+Not easy to explain, but, since all good Aikido is aiki, so I believe, I made concerted attempts to make sure my Korean students and myself had lots of useful aiki-related exercises to practice - thus I began my search.
 Useful, that is, in the sense that the exercises have something that transfers over to technique.
+I do not mean the so called ki-tricks; I want more than that.

-In 2006 I moved to New Zealand where I continue to train in various Aikido dojos.
-I also coach high school wrestling.
+In 2006 I moved to New Zealand where I have trained in various Aikido dojos.
+I also coached high school wrestling, which was a great environment to test my ideas.
+Boys learn very, very fast, and they remember only that which works.

 I sincerely hope my little book will provide the keen reader with several ideas to discern where they stand and where they are headed, therein provoking a little curiosity and self-direction.